 Colva beach is one of the best beaches in South Goa.
 To reach Colva beach you can take a taxi from Margao Railway Station.
 It’s just 7 km away.
 From Panjim, the capital of Goa it takes around 1 hour.

 The beach is lined out with coconut reefs.
 It is well known for its whitewashed Our Lady of Mercy Church founded in the year 1630.
 The church is very beautiful.
-For foreigners looking to chill and get a nice tan line, this beach is perfect.
+If you’re looking to chill and get a nice tan line, this beach is perfect and one of the best beaches in Goa for foreigners.
 It’s neither too crowded not too isolated.
 If you are with kids in Goa then you can try out water sports like snorkelling, parasailing, jet-skiing, banana ride etc at this beach.

 If you are looking for nightlife then there are a great number of restaurants and bars that offer high-end music and dance with complimentary drinks.
 You can also find beach shacks from November to March.
 These are great places to stay or just spend time dancing and trying the seafood at budget.